hpepanda/atm-iot/README.md

-    "accusticPort": <Port that uses the accustic sensor (8084 by the default)>, "raspicamPort": <Port that uses the RaspiCam (8085 by the default)>, "streamUri": "ws://<IP address of the Raspberry Pi>:8084/", "imagePath": "<The name of the saved image and path where it will be saved>",
+    "accusticPort": <Port that uses the accustic sensor (8084 by the default)>, "raspicamPort": <Port that uses the RaspiCam (8085 by the default)>, "streamUri": "ws://<IP address of the Raspberry Pi>:8084/", "imagePath": "<The name of the saved image and path where it will be saved>"
     ```
 5. Start the ImageCleaner server: